twvn-dev-community-coding-challenge/coding-challenges/coding-challenge-1/README.md

 ## With More Time, We Would...
 - More dynamic user creation, change status
     - Current operations only account for single user approach
-- Due to the cons of get_next() mentioned above, if we could find a way to only process active members, without redudant traversal would be great
+- Due to the cons of get_next() mentioned above, if we could find a way to only process active members, without redudant traversal and inactive filtering would be great
-    -

 ## AI Tools Used (if any)
 - Chatgpt: